 If you’re just getting started with email marketing, this isn’t for you.
 But I’ll show you what is.

 If you’re just getting started, MailChimp is the perfect solution.
 Starting out, MailChimp is free.
-But as you grow, they will start charging you a monthly subscription which is still very reasonable.
+But after reaching 2,000 subscribers, they will start charging you a monthly fee which is still very reasonable.

 MailChimp is the largest email service provider on the market, but it can be limited in many ways.

 MailChimp does have some basic automation and segmentation features that are great for people with a list under 10,000 subscribers.
-But creating segments and setting up automation can be a little tedious.
-But if you don’t have the cash flow to pay for a larger EMS, sticking with MailChimp is your best bet until you secure a nice email marketing budget.
+However, creating segments and automating campaigns can be a little tedious.
+But if you don’t have the budget for a more robust solution, sticking with MailChimp is your best bet.

 Why it’s the worst

 If you have more than 10,000 subscribers, it may be time to move to something a little more robust.
-A service like MailChimp can hinder your growth, and I don’t think the increased sending fees will be worth it.
+A service like MailChimp can hinder your growth and can also get a little expensive with their pricing model that doesn’t really compensate for large lists.

-There’s no reason to hate it… It’s really awesome, from price to functionality.
+There’s no reason to hate it… It’s really awesome, from price to functionality, Zaius is one of the best ESPs on the market.

 Emma is neck and neck with MailChimp.
 The service is about the same price and they’ve been around just as long.